School Projects 2020/2021

 The Hampshire Gardens Trust has run a successful schools programme for many years and connected with many schools across the county who have asked for help.
-Some very thorough and well prepared project plans have been submitted in order to apply for an HGT grant.
-This is particularly important as it helps us to understand the school’s aspirations, the context within the school site and the funding issues.
-A new educational programme is being planned for the future.
+In spite of the restrictions imposed on us this year, we have been liaising with four educational establishments in order to grow and develop our educational programme.

 A grant of £200 was given recently towards tools and equipment to assist in the school’s garden, by way of encouragement to children’s education in what is a locality of some need.

 Staff & children at the schools say ‘we would like to say thank you so much for your kind donation of £200.
 We intend to put it towards our improvements to our garden areas near the playground with more appropriate planting, maybe even a sensory garden where the area can be more interactive for the children.
 We are also grateful to Jennifer Adams from your Conservation & Development Team, for giving us her time and advice on what would be best to plant there.
 We have already started to improve our garden hub, which has already had a positive impact on the children and the wildlife there.

 The members of staff, who have volunteered to implement the changes, hope with the help of your donation, that we can do the same in our other garden areas around the school.
 Here are the garden areas we’re looking to improve and where your kind donation will be used’.

 Images of the garden at Fairlisle Infant and Nursery School currently being improved for the children to use and enjoy.